peterjc/thapbi-pict/docs/microalgal_mock/presence_absence.rst

 the freshwater marsh (samples 4F and 5F), and wastewater from Urbana IL WWTP (samples 8W, 9W and 10W).
 Likewise in ``V8V9.samples.onebp.xlsx``, but only in samples 4F and 10W.

+We refer you to the original paper for a much more detailed discussion of the relative merits of the two primer sets here.